bennytheshap/personal_web/publications.md

 ---

 ##Peer Reviewed
 All conference acceptance rates listed are the most specific available for the conference year and submission category.
 In some cases, per-category data are not available and so the overall submission acceptance rate for the year is used.
-Any people whose names are followed by a superscripted s () were students at the time of co-authorship.

 ### Papers
+Finch, L. & Shapiro, R. B. (2018) Co-Designing a Nexus of Transdisciplinary Learning with Luminous Science.
+Proceedings of the 2018 International Conference of the Learning Sciences.

+Kelly, A., Finch, L., Bolles, M., & Shapiro, R. B. (in press) <a href="https://www.sciencedirect.com/science/article/pii/S2212868918300394">BlockyTalky: new programmable tools to enable students’ learning networks</a>.
+International Journal of Child Computer Interaction.

+Kelly, A. s, Shapiro, R. B., de Halleux, J., & Ball, T. (2018) <a href="https://dl.acm.org/citation.cfm?id=3173983">ARcadia: A Rapid Prototyping Platform for Real-time Tangible Interfaces</a>.
+Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18).
+ACM, New York, NY, USA.
+AR = 25.7%

+Shapiro, R. B., Kelly, A., Ahrens, M., Johnson, B., Politi, H., & Fiebrink, R. (2017) <a href="http://www.mitpressjournals.org/doi/abs/10.1162/COMJ_a_00420">Tangible Distributed Computer Music for Youth</a>.
+The Computer Music Journal.
+MIT Press.

-Fiesler, C., Morrison, S., Shapiro, R. B., & Bruckman, A. (2017) Growing Their Own: Legitimate Peripheral Participation for Computational Learning in an Online Fandom Community.
+Fiesler, C., Morrison, S., Shapiro, R. B., & Bruckman, A. (2017) <a href="http://dl.acm.org/citation.cfm?id=2998210">Growing Their Own: Legitimate Peripheral Participation for Computational Learning in an Online Fandom Community</a>.
 CSCW ’17 Proceedings of the ACM Conference on Computer-Supported Cooperative Work & Social Computing 2017.

 Deitrick, E. Shapiro, R. B., Gravel, B. (2016) <a href="https://www.isls.org/icls/2016/docs/ICLS2016_Volume_1_30June2016.pdf">How Do We Assess Equity in Programming Pairs?</a> Proceedings of the 2016 Annual Conference of the Learning Sciences.
 Singapore.
 Paper AR = 31%